amckennafoster/nbidata/docs/index.md

 ## Repository Contents

-The following charts summarize the contents of the repository.
-These are updated once a year.
+The following charts summarize the curent contents of the repository.
+There is also an <a href="https://amckennafoster.shinyapps.io/shiny-app/" target="_blank">interactive version</a> of some of these charts.
+These charts are based on data from the Zenodo API and code to create them is in the github repository.

 <div>